codio/site/source/docs/guides/technical.html.md

 All your guides content is stored in `sections.md` in the `.guides` folder.

 **Important :** the `sections.md` file should really not be edited.
 It is fully managed by the Guides editor and is not designed to be edited by hand (and there is no need).
-If you mess it up, you may have a job getting back on its feet again.
+If you mess it up, you may have a job getting it back on its feet again.

 ##Images
 It is recommended that you place your images in the `.guides/img` folder, although you don't have to.